mads-bisgaard/mads-bisgaard.github.io/_pages/research.md

 I currently work in numerical optimization and real-time control, so one of the things I am very interested in is how to ensure/verify/certify that a control algorithm is safe to deploy.
 I have been thinking a lot about this topic and recently put the following paper on the arXiv:

-- (joint with A. Domahidi).
+- (joint with L. Hewing and A. Domahidi).
 A risk analysis framework for real-time control systems. [arXiv preprint](https://arxiv.org/abs/2105.12225)

 ### Pure mathematics